microsoft/vscode-docs/release-notes/latest.md

 ## Notable Bug Fixes

+- [2116](https://github.com/Microsoft/vscode/issues/2116): Inconsistent de-indentation behavior while closing html tags using Autocomplete
 - [2808](https://github.com/Microsoft/vscode/issues/2808): Make it easier to add more file extensions to an existing colorizer/language

 Here are the [closed bugs](https://github.com/Microsoft/vscode/issues?q=milestone%3A%22March+2016%22+is%3Aclosed) and the [closed feature requests](https://github.com/Microsoft/vscode/issues?q=is%3Aissue+milestone%3A%22March+2016%22+is%3Aclosed+label%3Afeature-request) for the March update.